 Bioidentical hormones can be delivered in various ways including creams, patches, injections, sublingual and pellets.
 Data supports that hormone replacement therapy with pellet implants is an effective bio-identical method to deliver hormones in both men and women.
 Implants, placed under the skin, consistently release small, physiologic doses of hormones.
 Pellet insertion has been well researched since the 1930s as one of the leading Bioidentical Hormone Replacement Therapies.
-When using bioidentical hormones the benefits are exponential and even protective to our health.
+When using bioidentical hormone replacement therapy, the benefits are exponential and even protective to our health.

 Hormone pellets are placed under the skin, and they consistently release small, physiologic doses of hormones.

 What Is BHRT?

 - An individualized approach to hormone replacement therapy, using biologically identical hormones (BHRT), pinpoints a person’s exact hormone levels, and what hormones are needed to balance their hormone deficiency.

 - The differences between synthetic and biologically identical hormones are in their chemical structures and functionality.
 Biologically identical hormones have the same chemical structure as the hormones created naturally in the human body.

 What Are BHRT Pellets?

 - Fused pellet implants are compounded using biologically identical hormones (most often estradiol or testosterone).

 - The hormones are pressed or fused into tiny cylinders (the inactive ingredient is stearic acid).

-- Hormone replacement using pellet implants has been used with great success in the U.S., Europe, and Australia since 1938.
+- Hormone replacement pellet implants have been used with great success in the U.S., Europe, and Australia since 1938.

 - Pellet implants were a popular mode of hormone administration in the U.S. until the 1970s when many oral and topical commercial products were developed.
 While the demand for pellets diminished in the U.S., pellet implants continued to be a prevalent mode of hormone administration throughout Europe and Australia.